kousheshy/Billing-Second-Generation/docs/PUSH_NOTIFICATIONS.md

 # Push Notifications Feature

-## Version: 1.11.46
+## Version: 1.11.49
-## Date: 2025-11-25
+## Date: 2025-11-26

 ---

 ## Overview

-Push notifications allow administrators and reseller admins to receive real-time alerts when resellers create new accounts or renew existing accounts.
-This feature works on iOS PWA, Android, and desktop browsers.
+Push notifications provide real-time alerts for account operations in the ShowBox Billing Panel.
+This feature works on iOS PWA (16.4+), Android, and desktop browsers.

+**Three notification types:**
+1. **Activity Notifications** - When ANY user creates/renews accounts (sent to admins)
+2. **Expiry Notifications** - When accounts expire (sent to resellers, NOT admins)

 ---